A Passover Relationship between Events in the Life and

 A—Mary received the first Eucharist Banquet (Luke 1)

-ÝJoseph had Passover in Jerusalem, Jesus was Passover Lamb
+Ý—Joseph had Passover in Jerusalem, Jesus was Passover Lamb

-12—Passover seder in Jerusalem with family
+12—Passover seder in

 W—Wedding feast with good wine (John 2:2)

-1P—Regular Passover seder in Jerusalem (John 2:23)
+Passover seder in

 S—Living water (John 4:10)

-G—Peter’s mother in law waited on them (Matt 8:14; Mark 1:30; Luke 4:38)
+G—Peter’s mother-in-law waited on them (Matt 8:14; Mark 1:30; Luke 4:38)

-H—Dining with Pharisee eating with unwashed hands (Luke 11:37-54)
+H—Dining with a Pharisee, eating with unwashed hands (Luke 11:37-54)

-D—Birthday supper party with the leading men of Galilee
+D—Birthday supper party with

 5—Feed 5000 (Matt 14:21)